Affinity Cellular Cell Phone Review 2024

 Affinity Cellular offers budget-friendly cell phone plans and bundles for older adults.

-Anyone can use Affinity Cellular, but the company's affordable plans — especially those without data — make sense for many seniors.
+Anyone can use Affinity Cellular, but the company’s affordable plans — especially those without data — make sense for many seniors.
 Other perks, such as no contracts, a 30-day guarantee, and the option to switch your plan at any time, give older adults flexibility as their needs and phone usage change.
-For this year's review, I tried Affinity Cellular's plans and phones to see what they're all about.
-Below I outline the details of Affinity Cellular's plans and phones, as well as my experience with them, to help you decide if they're the right fit for you.
+During my time as a writer for SeniorLiving.org, I’ve tested and reviewed dozens of products for older adults, including phones, hearing aids, and medical alert systems.
+I was excited to test out Affinity Cellular’s plans and phones for this year’s review to see what they’re all about.
+Below I outline the details of Affinity Cellular’s plans and phones, as well as my experience with them, to help you decide if they’re the right fit for you.

 Affinity Cellular phones and plans are available for purchase online.
 The process is straightforward and takes only a few minutes.